w3c/ortc/draft-w3c-ortc-api-00.md

 ##### setTrackParams

 > Applies the given {{RTCTrackDescription}} to the given {{MediaStreamTrack}}.
 This allows setting individual parameters for specific sending tracks.
 Once this method is invoked, calling {{getLocalDescription}} returns the updated description of the track.

+> TODO: Not all the keys within the {{RTCTrackDescription}} can be overriden (i.e. id, kind, ssrc, msid cannot be modified).
 >
 | *Parameter* | *Type* | *Nullable* | *Optional* | *Description* |
 |--- | --- | --- | --- | --- |